 A cordless leaf blower is an excellent option for blowing leaves in a standard-sized yard.

-Gas blowers are extremely useful for large properties but are usually heavier than electric blowers
+Gas blowers are handy for large properties but are usually heavier than electric blowers.

-Over the course of an hour or more of yard work, a gas blower can become tiresome and uncomfortable to carry.
+Over an hour or more of yard work, a gas blower can become tiresome and uncomfortable.

 At the same time, using a corded blower is hugely inconvenient because you must have enough cords to reach every spot on your property.